unitaryfund/qrack/README.md

     $ sudo apt install libqrack-dev
 ```

-(You might need to install the `add-apt-repository` tool first, through `apt` itself.)
+You might need to install the `add-apt-repository` tool first, through `apt` itself.
+There is also a `pyqrack` package on the PPA, or you can get PyQrack from PyPi with `pip install pyqrack`.

 Otherwise, standardized builds are available on the [releases](https://github.com/unitaryfund/qrack/releases) page.
 (Operating system targets include Linux, Windows, and Mac, alongside WebAssmembly.
 Qrack source also builds for native Android and iOS.)

-If you're looking for [PyQrack](https://github.com/unitaryfund/pyqrack), know that the PyPi package has a self-contained Qrack release.
-(On Ubuntu, the PyPi package can be used, but it is **strongly recommended** that you instead install the `libqrack` or `libqrack-dev` packages from the PPA, as above, then install `main` branch PyQrack from source, which will use the Ubuntu `apt` packages.)

 ## test/tests.cpp